SergeyBoboshko/CePowerPaymentBook/PRIVACY_POLICY.md

 ## Contact

-If you have any questions or concerns about this Privacy Policy, please contact the app developer.
+If you have any questions or concerns about this Privacy Policy, please contact the app developer sergey.boboshko@gmail.com

 ---